Learn

 Keep in mind your student will lose the ACM benefits if they change majors to a non-participating program.

-If your child decides to change majors, it may be best for them to transfer to an in-state school to save money on tuition and fees.
+If your child decides to change majors, transferring to an in-state school may be best for them to save money on tuition and fees.

 PAYING FOR COLLEGE 101